 Good teachers have high expectations — not only for their students, but for themselves, too.
 With a Master of Arts in Education from Fontbonne University, you will reach the high expectations you set for yourself and gain the foundation for continuous career advancement.

 What you learn in our program can be immediately applied in your classroom or in other educational settings.
 Our faculty are experienced practitioners who combine their knowledge of theory with their own classroom experiences to provide practical applications from a theoretical foundation.
-We offer concentrations in Reading (online and face-to-face), Special Education, Diverse Learners, Curriculum and Instruction, Autism Spectrum Disorders, so you may customize the skills and tools most relevant to your goals.
+We offer concentrations in Reading (online and face-to-face), Special Education, Diverse Learners, Curriculum and Instruction and Autism Spectrum Disorders, so you may customize the skills and tools most relevant to your goals.
 We also offer master's courses that focus on English for Speakers of Other Languages.
 And, as an educator, you may be eligible for a tuition discount.